My favorite classic game : UFO Defense Enemy Unknown

 Both XChat and CWIrc are included in Ubuntu (as well as Debian) software repository, so you don’t need to compile or download separate package from their respective websites.

-Upgraded to Wordpress 2.5 today
+Upgraded to WordPress 2.5 today

-I finally had the time to upgrade Please Name My blog to Wordpress 2.5 today (or rather tonight).
-I noticed the blog runs much faster and smoother with the latest release of Wordpress, though I hope they would fix the upload file script which I find it a bit buggy for my use.
+I finally had the time to upgrade Please Name My blog to WordPress 2.5 today (or rather tonight).
+I noticed the blog runs much faster and smoother with the latest release of WordPress, though I hope they would fix the upload file script which I find it a bit buggy for my use.

 Wordpress Logo

-If you running Wordpress, then I suggest you upgrade your Wordpress installation the latest release as there are many bugfix and features in this release.
-Not to mention about the potential security issues when running older Wordpress installation.
+If you running WordPress, then I suggest you upgrade your WordPress installation the latest release as there are many bugfix and features in this release.
+Not to mention about the potential security issues when running older WordPress installation.

 Expect to see newer posts after this.